-Laws 2014, ch.
+70 Laws 2014, ch.
 311, § 21; Laws 2016, ch.
 179, §§ 40, 41.

-Task Force on Medical Cannabis Therapeutic Research 66
+Task Force on Medical Cannabis Therapeutic Research71

 The Task Force on Medical Cannabis Therapeutic Research was established to conduct an impact assessment of the registry program on Minnesota.
-The task force is also involved in certain deadline extensions for the program.
+Initially the task force was also involved in certain deadline extensions for the program.
 The 23-member task force consists of representatives from: